What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 It’s important to look at how much an investor can claim and strategise how to claim it as fast as possible for you.
 After all, cash flow is vital in the earliest stages of any rental property.

-At Duo Tax, our Quantity Surveyors not only strive to be class leaders in tax depreciation, but most importantly, we’re a team of avid property investors who are keen to help other property investors save thousands of tax dollars every year.
+At Duo Tax, our quantity surveying team strives to be class leaders in tax depreciation.
+Most importantly, we’re a team of avid property investors who are keen to help other property investors save thousands of tax dollars every year.

-As property investors ourselves, we realise that there is a lack of awareness of the tax depreciation opportunities for so many individuals.
+As property investors ourselves, we realise that many individuals are unaware of the tax depreciation opportunities available.

 That’s why our team of ambitious Quantity Surveyors at Duo Tax wants to help you get your tax depreciation schedule as quickly as possible and with as much savings as possible.